stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 );
 ```

-The only caveat is that there is no strong typing of theme keys, like `primary900` in the above example, but I think the advantages outweigh this disadvantage.
+The only caveat is that there is no strong typing of theme keys, like `primary900` in the above example.
+But the advantages outweigh this disadvantage.

-Both libraries include some functions that add multiple properties to your styled component, such as `space` which includes multiple margin and padding props, but there are also finer grained functions like `marginTop` that add only one or a few properties.
-This gives you the flexibility to make your styled component as flexible or constrained as it needs to be.
-For example, I only wanted a single `marginTop` prop to be exposed by the following styled component:
+Both libraries include some functions that add multiple properties to your styled component.
+For example, `space` includes multiple margin and padding props.
+There are also finer grained functions like `marginTop` that add only one or a few properties.
+This allows you to make your styled component as flexible or constrained as it needs to be.
+For example, I only wanted a single `marginTop` prop on the following styled component:

 ```ts
 import styled from "styled-components/macro";